 The principal objective of our research center is now and will continue to be to improve our understanding of the physics of HED plasma through high quality experimental research, computer simulations and theory.
 In the process, our goals include advancing the capability of HED science in the United States and contributing substantially to the training of the next generation of HED research scientists for stockpile stewardship and other programs of importance to national security.
-Other goals include contributing to the application of magnetized HED plasmas to inertial fusion energy, intense radiation generation, to understanding observed high energy astrophysical phenomena.
+Other goals include contributing to the application of magnetized HED plasmas to inertial fusion energy and intense radiation generation, and to the understanding of observed high energy astrophysical phenomena.

-In order to achieve these objectives in the large, we operate two pulsed power machines with state-of-the-art suites of diagnostics, and our graduate students at Cornell design and carry out world class magnetized HED plasma experimental research and also develop advanced computer simulation and analytic theory tools to help understand the experiments.
-Where necessary, we also develop our own diagnostic tools, including visible and X-ray spectroscopic and imaging devices.
+In order to achieve these objectives in the large, we operate two pulsed power machines with state-of-the-art suites of diagnostics, and our graduate students at Cornell design and carry out world class magnetized HED plasma experimental research.
+They also develop advanced computer simulation and analytic theory tools to help understand the experiments.
+Where necessary, we develop our own diagnostic tools, including visible and X-ray spectroscopic and imaging devices.
 Although the bulk of this effort is now and will continue to be carried out at Cornell, where appropriate, we collaborate with HED researchers from elsewhere in the United States to enhance in-house capability and from outside the United States to enhance US scientific infrastructure by exposing ourselves and our students to world-class research capability that has been developed in foreign research laboratories.

 Cornell Co-Principal Investigator

 Prof. Gourdain, Dr. Greenly, Prof. Kusse, Prof. Seyler

 Prof. Maron (Weizmann Institute of Science, Rehovot, Israel)